xpring-eng/sidechain-launch-kit/CONTRIBUTING.md

 ## Generate reference docs

-You can see the complete reference documentation at [`xrpl-py` docs](https://xrpl-py.readthedocs.io/en/latest/index.html).
+You can see the complete reference documentation at [link TBD].
 You can also generate them locally using `poetry` and `sphinx`:

 ```bash
 # Go to the docs/ folder